saving the world's most endangered antelope

 The aim of the programme is to teach school children the importance of hirola and other wildlife in the area.
 Therefore, our team occasionally visits schools in the hirola range to give lectures, promote the developments of conservation clubs, demonstration nurseries and give the students gardening skills.
 Our educational outreach programme at present covers the schools shown in the map below:

-In the coming months, we hope to add more herders to the programme and continue to expand this network of conservationists.
-We evaluate the programme to improve herders going forward and to make sure it is the best it can be.
+We aim to include over 2000 pastoralists by 2027.
+We continously evaluate the programme to improve herders going forward and to make sure it is the best it can be.
 Through this programme, we are hopeful that wildlife will have a secure future among the local people in this part of Kenya.
 Want to help?
 Please donate so that we can continue to engage these herdsmen.

 To disseminate our work, we hold regular meetings with local elders and community members to share the plight of hirola and also disseminate findings from our ongoing work.